Ticks: What they are, where do they come from, how can we identify them and how to prevent them?

 Prevention and how we can help!

-There are currently 3 prescription products on the market that provide tick prevention, Nexgard, Simperica and Bravecto.
+There are currently 3 prescription products on the market that provide tick prevention (& also kill fleas): Nexgard, Simperica and Bravecto.
 All three are chewable tablets that are given either once monthly or every 8-12 weeks.
 Nexgard is a convenient once monthly chew to prevent fleas and ticks.
 Nexgard Spectra is an even better product that includes flea/tick prevention as well as heartworm and intestinal parasite protection all in one simple chewable tablet.
 Simperica is a once monthly chew used for tick only prevention, it is often paired with the topical product Revolution in order to provide heartworm, flea and intestinal parasite prevention.
 Lastly, Bravecto is a chewable tablet (also available in topical form) for flea/tick prevention.
 It is given every 8-12 weeks depending your pets rick factors for specific tick species.
-We know deciding which product if best for your pet can be overwhelming, so we are here to help!
-Contact us to discuss which option is the best for your pet.
+There is also a non prescription topical medication for tick and flea prevention called Advantix.
+It is not safe to be applied around cats.
+Advantix works differently than the prescription products, and may be the best choice for dogs who are sensitive to the Isoxazoline family of drugs or won’t take oral medications.

 “TickEncounter Resource Center.”
 Tick Encounter Resource Center, 2015, https://tickencounter.org/.